How to Replace Your Lawn with California Native Plants

 Beyond water, a native planting eliminates mowing, needs no fertilizer or chemical weed-and-feed, and turns a sterile green rectangle into habitat.
 According to the California Native Plant Society, native plants support the local bees, butterflies, and birds that lawns cannot, and they are adapted to our climate, so they thrive on rainfall alone once established.

-There is an honest trade-off worth naming: a native garden is not a play surface the way a lawn is.
+There is a trade-off worth naming: a native garden is not a play surface the way a lawn is.
 If you have children or dogs who need open turf, consider converting only part of the lawn and keeping a smaller play area, or using a tough native like yarrow or a sedge as a low-traffic lawn alternative.
 For the broader water-saving picture, see our complete guide to water-wise gardening in Santa Cruz County.

 How Much Water and Money Can You Actually Save?